-Our members and affiliated scientists endeavor to achieve our mission through the following activities:
+Our members and affiliated scientists endeavored to achieve our mission through the following activities:

 More about SciColl

-We are a global consortium devoted to promoting the use and impact of object-based scientific collections across disciplines, including archaeology, biology, biomedicine, earth and space sciences, technology and others.
-We believe that future generations will rely on these collections as unique, irreplaceable resources for interdisciplinary research.
+SciColl was a global consortium devoted to promoting the use and impact of object-based scientific collections across disciplines, including archaeology, biology, biomedicine, earth and space sciences, technology and others.
+SciColl believed that these collections are unique, irreplaceable resources for interdisciplinary research.

-As a coordinating mechanism, we are run by our members, which include government ministries or agencies and research institutions that contain scientific collections.
-Through broad-scale research initiatives and development of an online registry of collections, we will facilitate a new generation of interdisciplinary research that relies on collections in different fields.
+As a coordinating mechanism, SciColl was run by members, which included government ministries or agencies and research institutions that contain scientific collections.
+Through broad-scale research initiatives and development of an online registry of collections, SciColl facilitated a new generation of interdisciplinary research that relied on collections in different fields.